I'm a title. Click here to edit me

 What colors do Ragdolls come in?

 Ragdolls come in a variety of colors.
 However, they always have blue eyes and points, they are never a solid color.
 Beware of mink or solid fur color and any variation from the blue eyes.
 These are not true Ragdoll cats.
 A cat with any eye color but blue is NOT a purebred Ragdoll.
 There are four major patterns with Ragdolls: bi-colored, van, mitted and color point.
 Patterns come in six major colors: seal, blue, chocolate, lilac, red, and cream.
 Points may be solid, lynx, tortie, or torbie, which is a combination of tortie and lynx.
 They can also be mitted or high mitted.
 The color combinations are endless.
 Please visit www.cfainc.org for more information on Ragdoll breed colors and color combinations.
-Please note: Willetteragdol will no longer have any lynx colored kittens.
+Please visit our " Explaining Ragdoll Coloring & Patterns" page for more info.

-I put down a deposit and am on the waiting list.
+I am on the waiting list.
 If I pass on a kitten or two, and the price increases in the interim, do I still get my kitten for the original, lower price?

-If it is within a year of your deposit, then yes.
-If over a year has passed since your deposit, current prices will apply.
+If it is within a year of your adoption agreement, then yes.
+If over a year has passed since your adoption agreement, current prices will apply.
 Please see our "Willetteragdol Adoption Agreement".
 We do not raise our prices often, and only when necessary to keep up with rising vet costs, etc. If you are put on our wait list and pass on an available kitten or two, that is your choice.
 However, we only guarantee the price of your kitten for one year after your adoption agreement is received.
 We also only allow someone to "Pass" two times.
 After the second pass on a kitten, you will be removed from our wait list.

 Why do I have to sign a contract?